-A sign-stable system must fulfill a set of specific conditions (May, 1973) that are not met by most natural systems.
+A sign-stable food web must fulfill a set of specific conditions (May, 1973) that are not met by most webs in nature.
 For example, a sign-stable web cannot contain trophic loops (A eats B, B eats C, C eats A), a feature that is often found in food webs (Neutel et al., 2002).
 Nonetheless, following the very productive idea of Allesina and Pascual (2008), we are able to determine the degree to which a given food chain is sign-stable, termed quasi sign-stability (QSS).
 QSS is a measure of how often a matrix with a given sign structure is stable given elements (aij) whose magnitudes are randomized.
-We can determine this by the proportion of iterations that a sign structured matrix filled with randomly sampled values is stable.
+While a sign-stable web will be stable regardless of the magnitudes of the elements of the Jacobian matrix (how large an impact each species has on those it interacts with), quasi sign-stable webs will only be stable for some range of magnitudes.

-This proportion is the probability that a matrix with a given sign structure is stable.
-Because qualitatively stable food chains are stable regardless of changes in the magnitude of the elements of the matrix, chains exhibiting a higher degree of stability (greater QSS) should be able to remain stable given small changes in the values of the aij.
+Chains exhibiting a higher degree of stability (greater QSS) should be able to remain stable given small changes in the values of the aij.
 Webs of interactions that have greater QSS will therefore provide a buffer against changes in the magnitudes of the aij resulting from stochastic environments, demography, and evolutionary change.
-Food chains that have greater QSS will therefore be more persistent over time because the region of potentially stable parameter space will be larger, leading to a higher probability that the true values may remain within it.
+Food chains that have greater QSS should be more persistent over time because the region of potentially stable parameter space will be larger, leading to a higher probability that the true values may remain within it.
 We hypothesize that webs with more trophic levels have lower QSS compared to webs with fewer trophic levels.

-Omnivory, feeding on more than one trophic level, was found by Pimm and Lawton (1978, 1977) to reduce the number of randomly parameterized matrices that were stable.
+Omnivory, feeding on a range of trophic positions, was found by Pimm and Lawton (1978, 1977) to reduce the number of randomly parameterized matrices that were stable.
 This result, however, was given less weight compared to return time to equilibrium.
 They suggested that omnivory should be uncommon because chains that included omnivory were frequently unstable.
 Thompson et al. (2007), however, found that omnivory is common among species that occupy a trophic position higher than that of herbivores, with relatively few species occupying an integer trophic position (but see Thompson and Hemberg, 2009).
 Likewise, other studies have found that anywhere between 46% (Williams and Martinez, 2004) and 87% (Arim and Marquet, 2004) of taxa in a given community feed on more than one trophic level.

-Below we articulate a toy example utilizing the idea of “universal omnivory,” recognizing that omnivorous interactions are prevalent in nature, and that food webs are less linear and more reticulate.
-Each species consumes from all levels below its own, rather than only the level directly below itself leading to more web-like and less linear food chains.
-Universal omnivory may seem absurd (there is never a situation where a lynx eats both a hare and grass) but we argue that it is a better representation of a simplified reality than linear chains.
-In empirical food webs predators consume multiple prey and multiple predators consume prey and our universal omnivory hypothesis reflects that fact.
-While this does represent the extreme case of the prevalence of omnivory we propose that it presents a realistic counterpoint to the traditional view of simple linear chains.
-Following this example we explore the conditions for dynamic constraints of longer food chains in greater depth.
-We determine how dynamic constraints change based on our assumptions about omnivory, the relative impact of predators on their prey, the impact of prey on predator populations, and the role that density dependence may play.
+Below we examine how increasing food chain length (more trophic levels) impacts the degree to which the web is stable.
+We use food webs constructed at three levels of ecological realism; oversimplified chains with omnivory, random webs, and niche model food webs.
+The simplest example of chains with omnivory is used to demonstrate the expected relationship, while the random and niche model constructed webs allow us to further explore the impact of our assumptions, and determine under what conditions there is a relationship between food chain length and stability.